All Saints Church, East Sheen

 All Saints Church, East Sheen, is a church in the London Borough of Richmond upon Thames, located at the junction of East Sheen Avenue and Park Avenue in East Sheen.
 All Saints Church is a member of the Anglican Communion and the Church of England and the style of worship is Modern Catholic.
 There are three regular Sunday services at 8:00am, 10:00am and at midday.

+Together with St Mary the Virgin, Mortlake and Christ Church, East Sheen All Saints is part of the Mortlake with East Sheen Team Ministry.

 The building

 Built to serve the growing suburb of East Sheen, the building's foundation stone was laid on 28 October 1928 by Elizabeth Bowes-Lyon (who was then the Duchess of York and later became Queen Elizabeth The Queen Mother).

 The church was built on land bequeathed under the will of Major Shepherd-Cross, MP for Bolton, who lived at nearby Palewell Lodge from 1896 until his death in 1913.
 It was consecrated on All Saints' Day 1929.

 The architects were J E Newberry & C W Fowler.

 Fire destroyed much of the nave in 1963, and the roof was later rebuilt.

 The building includes a stained glass window commemorating Suzy Lamplugh, the estate agent who went missing in 1986, and who was, with her family, a member of All Saints congregation.
 The window was installed in her memory in 1996.